-- 1. Is there a person or organized group that has sponsored or promoted the creation and sale of the digital assets, the efforts of which play a significant role in the development and maintenance of the asset and its potential increase in value? - 2 Has this person or group retained a stake or other interest in the digital asset such that it would be motivated to expend efforts to cause an increase in value in the digital asset?
+- 1. Is there a person or organized group that has sponsored or promoted the creation and sale of the digital assets, the efforts of which play a significant role in the development and maintenance of the asset and its potential increase in value? - 2.
+Has this person or group retained a stake or other interest in the digital asset such that it would be motivated to expend efforts to cause an increase in value in the digital asset?
+Would third party purchasers have a reasonable basis to believe such efforts will be undertaken and may result in a return on their investment in the digital asset?
+Does this group continue to expend proceeds from the funding of the enterprise or funds generated by its operations to enhance the functionality and/or value of the system within which the token operate?

-Would purchasers reasonably believe such efforts will be undertaken and may result in a return on their investment in the digital asset?
-Does the promoter continue to expend funds from proceeds or operations to enhance the functionality and/or value of the system within which the token operate?
-Has the promoter raised an amount of funding that seems reasonably related to the costs of creating the network? - 3.
-Is the instrument marketed and sold to potential users of the network for a price that reasonably correlates with the market value of the good or service in the network? - 4 Does application of Securities Act protections make sense?
-Is there a person or entity others are relying on that plays a key role in the profit-making of the enterprise such that disclosure of their activities and plans would be helpful to investors?
-Do informational asymmetries exist between the promoters and potential purchaser/investors in the digital asset?
+- 3. Is the instrument marketed and sold to potential users of the network for a price that [is commensurate] [has a reasonable correlation] with the market value of the good or service in the network? - 4.
+Does application of Securities Act protections make sense?
+Is there a person or entity others are relying on, or a promoter, that plays a key role in the profit-making of the enterprise such that disclosure of the promoter's activities and plans would be helpful to investors?
+Do informational asymmetries exist between the promoter/sponsors and potential purchaser/investors in the digital asset?